5 Things You Should Stop Doing with Microsoft Excel

 By Mike Raia Posted June 13, 2018

 Excel is a great tool but it's often used in ways it was never intended.
-Here are some of the ways it should never be used.
+We suggest some of the ways it should never be used.

 Microsoft Excel is a powerful spreadsheet that has been greatly refined over the past 30 years, especially with the development of macros.
 However, these capabilities have prompted many people to use Excel in ways for which it was never designed.
 For example, Excel isn’t a database, although many people use it as one.
 Excel may be able to serve this function for smaller data sets with simple rules, but a data set can quickly exceed Excel’s limitations as it grows.